MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks.md

 ---
 title: CI/CD pipeline for container-based workloads
-description: Proven scenario for building a DevOps pipeline for a Node.js web app that uses Jenkins, Azure Container Registry, Azure Kubernetes Service, Cosmos DB, and Grafana.
+description: An example scenario for building a DevOps pipeline for a Node.js web app that using Jenkins, Azure Container Registry, Azure Kubernetes Service, Cosmos DB, and Grafana.
 author: iainfoulds
 ms.date: 07/05/2018
 ---

 # CI/CD pipeline for container-based workloads

 This example scenario is applicable to businesses that want to modernize application development by using containers and DevOps workflows.
 In this scenario, a Node.js web app is built and deployed by Jenkins into an Azure Container Registry and Azure Kubernetes Service.
 For a globally distributed database tier, Azure Cosmos DB is used.
 To monitor and troubleshoot application performance, Azure Monitor integrates with a Grafana instance and dashboard.